19hours/sg-statutes/Acts/Trade Disputes Act.md

 [23/81]

-### Penalty for giving financial aid to illegal industrial action or lock-out
+### Penalty for giving financial aid to illegal industrial action or lock‑out

 7\.
-Any person who knowingly expends or applies any money in direct furtherance or support of any illegal industrial action or lock-out shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.
+Any person who knowingly expends or applies any money in direct furtherance or support of any illegal industrial action or lock‑out shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.

 [23/81]

-### Protection of persons refusing to take part in illegal industrial action or lock-out
+### Protection of persons refusing to take part in illegal industrial action or lock‑out

 8\.—(1) No person who refuses to take part in or to continue to take part in an illegal industrial action or lock-out shall, by reason of such refusal, be subject to expulsion from any trade union or to any fine or penalty, or to any deprivation of any right or benefit to which he or his legal personal representative would otherwise be entitled nor shall such person be placed in any respect either directly or indirectly under any disability or at any disadvantage as compared with other members of the union.